March 23, 2021

 I was the complete opposite.

 For example, likely due to a rapid shift in my microbiome and the absence of solid food, by the end of Day 1, I couldn't stay off the toilet.
 I was literally spraying green liquid-goo all over the back of the toilet seat.
-Furthermore, both my energy levels and drive were tanked.
+Furthermore, both my energy levels and libido were tanked.
 My usual 24 kg kettlebell felt like a 200 lb monster.
 I couldn't focus.
 All I could dream about was bacon, which was not helped by the fact that my twin chef boys decided to cook up copious amounts of bacon, ham, eggs, and fish during our entire juice fast.
 Those little bastards.

 I powered through all these gut issues until the morning of Day 3, at which point the amount of time I was spending on the toilet was beginning to impede work, namely my ability to be able to engage in phone calls with clients and team members and to work on articles, podcast shownotes, etc., all of which I wasn't about to do while squatting over a toilet bowl.
 So, in an attempt to “dam the floodgates,” so to speak, two-and-a-half days into the fast, I began to replace a couple of the juice options each day with a low-calorie, plant-based solid food, particularly Miracle Noodles zero-calorie, zero-carbohydrate Japanese yam noodles, Akasha sea moss gel (use code BEN10 to save 10%), and organic pumpkin puree.
 I also began to blend the juices with ice and eat them with a spoon or spatula to slow my consumption rate and allow for the “feel” of eating solid food.
 (I must say that the Carrot Digest blended with ice actually produced a somewhat creamy, milkshake-esque texture, especially when combined with a touch of stevia and sea salt.)
 This allowed me to still adhere to the “spirit of the fast,” while simultaneously successfully restoring normal bowel function, probably because the addition of bulk insoluble fiber slowed my rate of gastric emptying and slowed gastric motility considerably.